ToxicRainStudios/RainEngine/README.md

 ## Features:
 * Parsing general game information from gameinfo.json files
-* Basic texture rendering
+* Texture rendering
+* Dynamic Texture loading
+  * Simply place the image in the images folder, then use it
-* Basic Map Loading
+* Map Loading
   * Now with the ability to "layer" textures in maps for more detail
-* A basic "player"
+  * "Palette" system for controlling what's what in a map file
 * Keybinding system
 * Lighting
-* "Palette" system for controlling what's what in a map file
 * Gui with Imgui
-* Dynamic Texture loading
-  * Simply place the image in the images folder, then use it
 * [Lua](https://www.lua.org/) scripting
   * Check if a key is pressed
   * Load maps